3+4 Accelerated Program to Shenandoah University’s Bernard J. Dunn School of Pharmacy

 Early Selection to The George Washington University School of Medicine and Health Sciences

 The George Washington University and the University of Mary Washington have agreed to implement an early selection program for individuals interested in a career of medicine.
 Students who are accepted into and fulfill the requirements of the early selection program will be provided provisional admission to the four-year M.D. program at The George Washington University School of Medicine and Health Sciences.
-Select individuals are exempt from taking the MCAT, allowing these students time to pursue other academic, clinical, and volunteer opportunities, including undergraduate research and/or study abroad.

 Students apply by March 1 of their second year in the UMW Honors Program.
 The UMW Honors program director and the UMW pre-medical program advisor will screen the applications and present selected files to The George Washington School of Medicine and Health Sciences Committee on Admission, which will review applications.
 The GWSMHS Committee on Admissions will review applications and make decisions regarding offer of an interview.
 Final decisions will be made by July.